CollinErickson/GauPro/cran-comments.md

 I submitted this on 10/11 and received an email from Kurt Hornik saying that it wouldn't install.
-I don't get this error on my computers, but I think I fixed it by editing the makevars.win file.
+I don't get this error on my computers, but I think I fixed it by adding a makevars file.
+I was previously failing on Travis (couldn't figure out why), but after this change it is now working.

 ## Test environments
 * local Windows install, R 3.3.1
 * UNIX on a cluster, R 3.1.2
 * win-builder
+* Ubuntu 12.04.5 LTS, R 3.3.1 (Travis)

 ## R CMD check results
 There were no ERRORs or WARNINGs or NOTEs on Windows using R 3.3.1.

 I get two notes on UNIX that don't seem like real problems (NEWS.md and installed package size).

-I fixed the two simple notes that came up on win-builder (title case and remove an import).
+The only note on win-builder is Maintainer- New submission.

 ## Downstream dependencies